oxo42/rivian_exporter/README.md

 # rivian_exporter

+WARNING: This is still a work in progress.
+Come fine me on the Rivian Discord if you have issues.

 This is a prometheus_exporter that is scrapes data from the Rivian GraphAPI thanks to the [rivian-python-client](https://github.com/bretterer/rivian-python-client).

 It is designed to be run as a docker image for the exporter daemon.
 There are also CLI sub-commands to authenticate and fetch information about vehicles.
 The intended flow is something like

 ![image](https://github.com/oxo42/rivian_exporter/assets/572079/2361ebc7-288d-4fb1-98ed-c5d8d00a3229)

+You can get [my dashboard from Grafana](https://grafana.com/grafana/dashboards/19692-rivian/).
+Warning, I'm odd and use miles for distance and celsius for temperature.
+If you build your own dash, pull request to link it here.

 ## How to run